myTerminal/meta-presenter/README.md

 You can also enable animations for slide transitions which is currently experimental and not optimized.
 To enable animations, just evaluate the below line.

     (setq meta-presenter-enable-animations t)

-## Let me know
-Let me know your suggestions on improving 'meta-presenter.el' at ismail@teamfluxion.com

-Thank you!